 With so many fitness routines at hand, one might easily get confused as to what to choose.
-Well, you can choose based on a variety of reasons, intensity of workouts, time per workout, location, and so on.
-But another very good reason to base your choice on, is your body type!
+Well, you can choose based on a variety of reasons, the intensity of workouts, time per workout, location, and so on.
+But another very good reason to base your choice on is your body type!

 What do you notice in each of those runners?

 They all are slim very slim and trim.
-Running, especially as a cardio routine, or long distance tends to take a lot of endurance and stamina.
+Running, especially as a cardio routine or long distance tends to take a lot of endurance and stamina.
 This forces your body to shed any extra weight that it has carrying around, and only carry the essentials for the run.
 This leads to a slim body that can take you miles without stopping.
-Even though its a great way to lose fat, it also loses muscle mass.
+Even though it is a great way to lose fat, it also loses muscle mass.
 If you want to look all slim and trim long distance running is the way to go!

 Resulting Body Type: Strong, minimal fat

-Yoga is one of those things that people don’t associate with strength, or muscle building.
-On the contrary, yoga is quite helpful in gaining core body strength and get an even toned body that gives you a fitter look; both on and off the yoga mat.
+Yoga is one of those things that people don’t associate with strength or muscle building.
+On the contrary, yoga is quite helpful in gaining core body strength and get an even-toned body that gives you a fitter look; both on and off the yoga mat.

 Olympics is not really a big deal to me, I mean sure it’s the highest platform to play on for any sport.
 But Olympics is to me what cricket is to basketball fans.
 But I still remember the Olympic Games of 2008, when Michael Phelps had the world mesmerized by winning 8 freaking gold medals.
 He was the living embodiment of a human fish, and his body was, and is, a testament to what swimming can do to you.

 The best thing that I like about swimming is the fact that it is a lower body routine just as much as its an upper body routine.
 Look at his legs in the picture, the amount of muscle that he has maintained in his quads and glutes is phenomenal.
 Swimming is a great cardio routine that makes you insanely muscular in your limbs, and have minimal fat.
 It also makes your body streamlined and gives it the perfect shape.
-It doesn’t make you body builder muscular, but just the right amount of muscle to height ratio that you don’t have to fear being looked at weirdly.
+It doesn’t make you bodybuilder muscular, but just the right amount of muscle to height ratio that you don’t have to fear being looked at weirdly.

 We all have different body structures, genetically.
 Our bone structure, height to muscle ratio, and metabolism leads to different natural body types that are more suited for different things.
 No one is saying that you can’t have that insane transformation and become the next Arnold, but sometimes its easier to get fit following the routine that fits you the best.